alexeymasasin/todo-app-demo/README.md

 <h1> Todo App (React.js) </h1>

 <p>
-Welcome to my TodoApp App – a simple todo-list web application developed & designed by me to help you stay organized and manage your day-to-day tasks by keeping them right in the browser tab
+Welcome to my Todo App – a simple todo-list web application developed & designed by me to help you stay organized and manage your day-to-day tasks by keeping them right in the browser tab
 </p>